Weakly unramified representations, finite morphisms, and Knapp-Stein $R$-groups: -groups for unitary weakly unramified characters in general via finite morphisms

-This section is devoted to transferring Knapp-Stein $R$-groups for weakly unramified characters between a $p$-adic quasi-split group and its non-quasi-split inner forms (Theorem \ref{main for weakly}), and providing the structure of those $R$-groups for a general connected reductive group over a $p$-adic field (Theorem \ref{final}).
-Keys' work will be extended to unitary weakly unramified characters in a general setting.
+This section is devoted to transferring Knapp-Stein $R$-groups for unitary weakly unramified characters of $F$-minimal Levi subgroups between a $p$-adic quasi-split group and its non-quasi-split inner forms (Theorem \ref{main for weakly}), and providing the structure of those $R$-groups for a general connected reductive group over a $p$-adic field (Theorem \ref{final}).
+Therefore, Keys' work will be finally extended to unitary weakly unramified characters in a general setting.